 Several stakeholders brought up the Amish community as an underserved group.
+As a community, it is not specifically affected by the project, although persons in the community can potentially benefit from the services.
 The mitigation section discusses how the project could be enhanced to improve access to these and other services by the Amish community.